GauravUp28/nomadicml-geovis/README.md

 * **Filtering:** Add UI controls to filter events by Label (e.g., "Vehicle Stopping") or Severity.
 * **Playback Sync:** Implement bi-directional syncing to animate the map marker location in real-time as the video plays.
 * **Search History:** Cache recently used Batch IDs for quicker access.

+---

+## 🔗 Keep This Repo Separate (Recommended)

+If you want Geovis to live in its own GitHub repository but still be used inside the NomadicML codebase, treat it as a dependency rather than moving the code:

+1. **Git submodule (pin a commit/tag):**
+   - Add Geovis as a submodule inside NomadicML.
+   - Build `nomadic-client` during the NomadicML build/CI step and serve the generated `nomadic-client/dist`.

+2. **Git subtree (vendor but keep history):**
+   - Pull Geovis into NomadicML via subtree while keeping this repo as the upstream source of truth.

+Either approach keeps this project clean and deployable on its own, without special deep-link or cross-repo fetch workarounds.